-Buyer beware: Retailers use marketing tricks to make you buy more at their stores and online.
+You probably know this, but it bears repeating anyway: Retailers use sales psychology and marketing tricks to make you buy more, both in their stores and online.
+The psychology of buying is real and worth knowing about so you can keep from getting sucked into purchase decisions you don’t want to make.
+This is especially important to consider with the upcoming holiday shopping season.
 Keep these eight retail psychology tricks in mind as you shop to keep more cash in your pocket.

 In-Store Retail Psychology Tricks

-Grocery layouts are strategic.
-Fresh foods, like produce, meat and dairy, are located on the perimeter, making you walk the whole store to gather the essentials.
+Grocery stores are laid out strategically to maximize the effects of retail psychology.
+Fresh foods, like produce, meat and dairy are located on the perimeter, which means you have to walk the whole store to gather the essentials.
 Save money on groceries by sticking to your list.

-It’s a common practice: placing higher dollar, brand-name products at eye level, where you’re more likely to see and buy them.
-Cheaper, generic goods are generally located on inconveniently low or high shelves — the ones you’re not going to see on a quick scan.
+Higher-dollar, name brand products are often placed at eye level.
+Psychology suggests that seeing those products means you’re more likely to buy them.
+Less expensive, generic brand goods are generally located on inconveniently low or high shelves — the ones you’re not going to see on a quick scan.
+Be sure to look up and down before you buy.

 3. App Notifications

 That makeup consultation may come with a price — pressure to purchase the products used.
-In-store customer service representatives may have the advice you need, but remember their job is to sell.
-Instead, read online reviews of the products you’re considering before heading to the store.
+In-store customer service representatives may have the advice you need, but remember their job is ultimately to sell items to you.
+If you’re planning to make a purchase, read online reviews of the products you’re considering before heading to the store.
+Or, if you’ve already had the demonstration in-store, politely thank the representative, and do your own research before buying.

 Online Retail Psychology Tricks